Faculty

 Mairin remembers winning her first prize at a Comhaltas Feis in Dublin at the age of 12.
 Séamus Mac Mathúna had come to her house to bring her to Dublin, to her first encounter with Séamus and Bríd De Brún, two of most well-known noble advocates and conservators of our authentic ancient culture, who continued to judge her in singing competitions over many years.
 Mairin has won the coveted Corn Ui Riada (Ó Riada Cup) the highest honor in Seanós Singing at the Oireactas na Gaeilge.
 Mairin was Inducted to The Hall of Fame of The Northeast Region of the North American Comhaltas Ceolteoirí Éireann.
 She has taught Irish language and singing for many years, to students world wide, maintaining the oral nature of the transmission of the culture as much as possible.

-Eamon Sefton – Guitar, Banjo (4-string) / Mandolin
+Eamon Sefton – Guitar Accompaniment, Banjo (4-string) & Mandolin

 Eamon Sefton is a sought-after Celtic-style guitarist from the Boston area.
 His percussive rhythm and clever use of harmony have made him an ideal guitarist for many traditional musicians around Boston.
 He cultivated much of his talent at the Boston Harbor Scottish Fiddle School, where he is now teaching guitar for the fourth year in a row.
 Later he spent several semesters at Berklee College of Music, where he greatly furthered his understanding of harmony and guitar technique.
 Most recently, Eamon has been performing with his bands Cat and the Moon and Fresh Haggis at places like Club Passim, the Beat Hotel, the Burren, and on WGBH’s A Celtic Sojourn .